Greenlings and Lingcod: Family Hexagrammidae

 Size: To 10 inches although most seen from piers are 6-8 inches long.

-Range: Bahia San Carlos, central Baja California to Kachemak Bay and Prince William Sound, northern Gulf of Alaska.
-Considered rare south of La Jolla and north of Washington.
+Range: Punta San Pablo, southern Baja California and Bahia San Carlos, northern Baja California, through California and north to Kachemak Bay and Prince William Sound, northern Gulf of Alaska.
+Somewhat common from Punta Banda, northern Baja California, to southeastern Alaska.
+Most common La Jolla, California north to Washington.

 Piers: Although a common species, painted greenling are uncommonly caught.
 Why?
 Probably due to their size and small, forward-pointing mouths.
 Best bets: Monterey Coast Guard Pier (the best by far), Santa Cruz Pier, Trinidad Pier and Citizens Dock (Crescent City).